 Progress toward English Language Proficiency.
 As described in Section A.4.iv.d of this document, points for this indicator are allocated proportional to the percentage of English learners making adequate progress toward fluency in English as measured by the annual assessment given to all English learners.
 The maximum number of points possible for this indicator is 13 points, or 9 percent of the total points awarded for elementary and middle schools (grades 3-8) and 6 percent of the total points possible for high schools (grades 9-12).
 This indicator applies to all schools with 10 or more English learners.
-For schools with less than 10 English learners, these points are removed from the total number of points possible (denominator) resulting in the other indicators accounting for greater weight in the overall determination.
+For schools with less than 10 English learners, these points are removed from the total number of points possible (denominator) resulting in the other indicators accounting for greater weight in the overall determination (see Exhibits 12 and 13).

 School Quality / Student Success Indicators.
-The School Quality and/or Student Success indicator is defined by the state as: 1) Science Achievement 2) Science Growth; and 3) Postsecondary Readiness for high schools.
+The School Quality and/or Student Success indicator is defined by the state as: 1) Equitable Educational Opportunity as defined by growthof the lowest performing 25% of students within a school; 2)1) Science Achievement and 2) Science Growth; and 3) Postsecondary Readiness for high schools.
 Weighting of each of these indicators is described below.